-I’ve heard from a lot of patients who grow their own, wishing that they could donate to have Rick Simpson Oil made, so that lower cost Rick Simpson Oil is made available to chronic pain patients as well as cancer patients.
+We’ve heard from a lot of patients who grow their own, wishing that they could donate to have Rick Simpson Oil made, so that lower-cost Rick Simpson Oil is made available to chronic pain patients as well as cancer patients.
 So, we heard you, and we put it in.

 No additional rules and regulations shall be enacted outside of this article.
 Now, this is section seven of State Question 813.
 Let me give you a little history on State Question 813.
 It is currently held up in the Supreme Court, Oklahoma Supreme Court as someone you know filed a protest.

 So, we will do another one here soon, probably tonight so that it gets posted pretty quick.
-If you have any questions, put them in the comments section, and I’ll do my best to answer them.
-Now, just so you know, this was written … Oh yeah.
+If you have any questions, call (918) 932-2879 to speak to a Tulsa medical marijuana attorney.

 This was written by the people for the people.
 It’s written by business owners, activists, patients, and we spent hundreds and hundreds and hundreds of hours writing this.
 Is it perfect?
-No. Is there things that I would add?
+No. Are there things that we would add?
 Yes, because things have changed since this has been put together.
 Different things have come out.

-Now, I said that this was patient rights.
-There’s a bill out, and I’m not going to name it, that if you read it, you will find out that you will be giving up your patient rights or at least some of them.
-We don’t think you should give up any of your patient rights, but I would highly recommend if you have not read all of the bills, that you do it for … Read them for yourself.
-Don’t listen to just me.
+Now, we said that this was patient rights.
+There’s a bill out – we’re not going to name it – that, if you read it, you’d find out that you would be giving up your patient rights or at least some of them.
+We don’t think you should give up any of your patient rights, but we would highly recommend if you have not read all of the bills, that you do it for yourself.
+Don’t listen to just us.

 Don’t listen to anybody else.
-We will put the link in the comments, and I highly recommend that you read the bills for themselves, for yourselves because I can tell you what it says but you don’t know that I’m telling you the way it really is.
-I am, but I’m just saying, read them for yourself.
+We will put the link in the comments, and I highly recommend that you read the bills for themselves, for yourselves because we can tell you what it says but you don’t know that we’re telling you the way it really is.
+We are, but we’re just saying: read them for yourself.

-I can’t stress that enough.
+We can’t stress that enough.
 Not just this one but all of them.
-I just really cannot stress that enough.
-So, if you have any questions, put them in the comments, and I’ll be more than happy to answer them.
+We just really cannot stress that enough.
+So, if you have any questions, reach out to us by phone or email to speak to a medical marijuana attorney in Tulsa.
 See you on the next one.